Qwen: Qwen

+Qwen2

-In June 2024 Alibaba launched Qwen2 and in September it released some of its models with open weights, while keeping its most advanced models proprietary.
+Qwen2 was released in June 2024, and in September it released some of its models with open weights, while keeping its most advanced models proprietary.
 Qwen2 contains both dense and sparse models.

 In November 2024, QwQ-32B-Preview, a model focusing on reasoning similar to OpenAI's o1, was released under the Apache 2.0 License, although only the weights were released, not the dataset or training method.
 QwQ has a 32K token context length and performs better than o1 on some benchmarks.
+It was also in November 2024 that the Accio application was launched.

-The Qwen-VL series is a line of visual language models that combines a vision transformer with a LLM.
+The Qwen-VL series is a line of visual language models that combines a vision transformer with an LLM.
 Alibaba released Qwen2-VL with variants of 2 billion and 7 billion parameters.

 In January 2025, Qwen2.5-VL was released with variants of 3, 7, 32, and 72 billion parameters.
 All models except the 72B variant are licensed under the Apache 2.0 license.
 Qwen-VL-Max is Alibaba's flagship vision model as of 2024, and is sold by Alibaba Cloud at a cost of US$0.41 per million input tokens.

 Alibaba has released several other model types such as Qwen-Audio and Qwen2-Math.
 In total, it has released more than 100 open weight models, with its models having been downloaded more than 40 million times.
 Fine-tuned versions of Qwen have been developed by enthusiasts, such as "Liberated Qwen", developed by San Francisco-based Abacus AI, which is a version that responds to any user request without content restrictions.

-On January 29, 2025, Alibaba launched Qwen2.5-Max.
-According to a blog post from Alibaba, Qwen2.5-Max outperforms other foundation models such as GPT-4o, DeepSeek-V3, and Llama-3.1-405B in key benchmarks.
-In February 2025, Alibaba announced on their official X account that the 2.5-Max model would be opened up, however it has not been released.
+On 29 January 2025, Alibaba launched Qwen2.5-Max.

-On March 24, 2025, Alibaba launched Qwen2.5-VL-32B-Instruct as a successor to the Qwen2.5-VL model.
+On 24 March 2025, Alibaba launched Qwen2.5-VL-32B-Instruct as a successor to the Qwen2.5-VL model.
 It was released under the Apache 2.0 license.

-On March 26, 2025, Qwen2.5-Omni-7B was released under the Apache 2.0 license and made available through chat.qwen.ai, as well as platforms like Hugging Face, GitHub, and ModelScope.
-The Qwen2.5-Omni model accepts text, images, videos, and audio as input and can generate both text and audio as output, allowing it to be used for real-time voice chatting, similar to OpenAI's GPT-4o.
+On 26 March 2025, Qwen2.5-Omni-7B was released under the Apache 2.0 license and made available through chat.qwen.ai, as well as platforms like Hugging Face, GitHub, and ModelScope.
+The Qwen2.5-Omni model accepts text, images, videos, and audio as input and can generate both text and audio as output, allowing it to be used for real-time voice chatting.